• Log in

 Mailchimp is Best For

 Creative professionals, growing ecommerce brands, and marketing agencies that prioritize polished design, advanced automation, and analytics depth.
-Mailchimp’s 120+ templates, Creative Assistant, and brand kit tools make it ideal for design-focused teams and agencies serving multiple clients.
+Mailchimp’s 130+ templates, Creative Assistant, and brand kit tools make it an ideal newsletter software for design-focused teams.
 Mailchimp users often appreciate the platform’s mature ecosystem.

 Ecommerce brands gain from predictive product recommendations, send-time optimization, and CLV analytics, ensuring campaigns scale with sales growth.